Fusion-Power-Plant-Framework/bluemira/CONTRIBUTING.md

 ## Python style guide

-``Bluemira`` is an object-oriented code which is designed to run relatively fast.
-We use objects to represent physical entitities, as well as for certain solvers where it is useful to persist the state of some stored calculations in order to save run-time.
-When writing objects, make sure all attributes are initialised in the `__init__` method, and that all methods that are not user-facing are made private with a leading underscore:
+``Bluemira`` is an object-oriented code and is designed to run relatively fast.
+We use objects to represent physical entities, as well as for certain solvers where it is useful to persist the state of some stored calculations in order to save run-time.
+When writing objects, make sure all attributes are initialised in the ``__init__`` method, and that all methods and variables that are not user-facing are made protected with a leading underscore: ``_protected_method``.
-`_private_method`.

 We try to keep functions as single-purposes as possible, with as few arguments and keyword arguments as possible.
 Similarly, with classes, we try to keep the number of